Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

 3.  robot_driver

-       This is the vision and brain of the "gripperone" robot, where it utilize image processing as it vision to recognize player's move and also chess AI algorithm as it brain to calculate the next best move.
+       This is the vision and brain of the "gripperone" robot, where it utilizes image processing as it vision to recognize player's move and also chess AI algorithm as it brain to calculate the next best move.

-       The output of the chess AI move will then sent to the robotic arm motor driver to move the chess in the desired position.
+       The output of the chess AI move will then be sent to the robotic arm motor driver to move the chess in the desired position.

        <img width="388" alt="Screenshot 2021-11-16 192232" src="https://user-images.githubusercontent.com/90337307/141976765-072be216-f071-434a-90e9-ec28be367042.png">